-The transfer of the pension assets of \$120 million and related pension obligations of \$151 million was completed on March 2, 2020.
-The unfunded status of \$31 million was recorded as a pension benefit liability with an offsetting pension benefit regulatory asset.
-The transfer of the OPEB liability of \$33 million was completed on April 1, 2020.
-The liability was recorded as a postretirement and post-employment benefit liability with an offset to OCL.
-In addition, as a part of the transfers, cash totaling \$24 million was transferred to Hydro One and recorded as an asset with an offset to OCI.
-Both, the OCI resulting from the transfer of the cash asset and the OCL resulting from the transfer of the other post-retirement benefit liability are being recognized in net income over the expected average remaining service lifetime (EARSL) of the Transferred Employees.
+On March 1, 2021, Transferred Employees associated with information technology operations (ITO Employees) transferred to Hydro One Networks, and the transfer of the OPEB liability of \$28 million related to the ITO Employees was completed.
+The liability was recorded as a post-retirement and post-employment benefit liability with an offset to OCL, and cash totaling \$27 million was transferred to Hydro One and recorded as an asset with an offset to OCI.
+Both, the OCI resulting from the transfer of the cash asset and the OCL resulting from the transfer of the other post-retirement benefit liability are being recognized in net income over the expected average remaining service lifetime (EARSL) of the ITO Employees.